tomtiv/tomtiv.github.io/_posts/2022/07/2022-07-25-silent-treatment.md

 This was a massive trigger for me, I would become emotionally dysregulated almost immediately, my anxiety would rocket through the roof, I would lose all control and behave in ways I hated.

 Note: I accepted this behavior from her because and told her I wouldn't leave her for it as long as she was working on it.
-Sam and I thought that this was caused by some sort of disorder, perhaps something like borderline personality disorder.
+Sam and I thought that this was an involuntary behavior, meaning she could not control it.
 I've never seen anyone do anything like this before, if she or I were able to pull her back, she would either have no idea what she had done or she was devastated for what she had done.